 Wool mattress toppers attract fewer user reviews than most other types.
-The most recommended brand in our sources is SnugFleece, which earns an 89 percent approval rating at SleepLikeTheDead.com.
-Made of pure lamb's wool, SnugFleece toppers are fitted with elastic straps to hold them in place on the mattress, underneath a fitted sheet.
-Editors at AllergyBuyersClub.com, a retail site for allergy sufferers, give 4 stars out of 5 to our Best Reviewed SnugFleece SnugSoft Imperial (Est. $145-$290) and runner-up SnugSoft Elite ($160 - $340) , saying they're naturally resistant to dust mites and great for regulating body temperature.
-Users at Amazon.com agree that both toppers are very comfortable, and keep them warm in winter and cool in summer, but say they require regular fluffing to maintain their loft.
+The most recommended brand we saw is the SnugFleece SnugSoft Bed Mattress Cover (Est. $90 to $290).
+Made of pure lamb's wool, SnugFleece toppers are fitted with elastic straps to hold them in place on the mattress, underneath a fitted sheet, and owners say it works very well.
+SnugFleece wool mattress pads are naturally resistant to dust mites and great for regulating body temperature.
+SnugFleece makes two version of the SnugSoft mattress topper, the SnugSoft Imperial and the slightly thicker SnugSoft Elite.
+Users agree that both toppers are very comfortable, and keep them warm in winter and cool in summer.

 A good mattress is expensive, and many owners want to protect that investment from spills, stains and other accidents.
 The top choice among waterproof mattress pads is the SafeRest Premium Hypoallergenic Waterproof Mattress Protector (Est. $25 to $35).
 It gets raves for its inconspicuous presence -- unlike many waterproof mattress pads, it doesn't have that hard plastic feel or make crinkly noises when you roll over.
 Although the SafeRest is not a true mattress topper, plenty of owners say it has added some comfort to their mattress because it's nice and thick for a mattress pad.
 Parents, in particular, are thrilled to comfortably protect their children's mattress when the child first transitions to a "big-kid bed," but might not have big-kid bladder control.
 This waterproof mattress pad comes in twin, twin XL, full, queen, king and California king.